Ainrion/VidyaKosh/SETUP.md

-# Vidyakosh Setup Guide
+# Riven Setup Guide

-This guide will help you set up the Vidyakosh LMS system from scratch.
+This guide will help you set up the Riven LMS system from scratch.

 ## Prerequisites